Click on images to enlarge

 3 manuals, 36 stops, 43 ranks

-As part of the rebuilding of the church following the 1882 fire, a new organ by Hilborne L. Roosevelt was built in 1883 and installed in a gallery case that measured 29 feet wide by 29 feet high and 18 feet deep.
-Roosevelt planned for a total of 50 stops (61 ranks), but only 36 stops (43 ranks) were installed.
+As part of the rebuilding of the church following the 1882 fire, the church commissioned Hilborne L. Roosevelt to build a new organ.
+The organ was installed in 1883, behind a gallery case that measured 29 feet wide by 29 feet high and 18 feet deep.
+Roosevelt planned for a total of 50 stops (61 ranks), but only 36 stops (43 ranks) were installed at this time.

 Great Organ (Manual II) – 58 notes